eandualem/karaoke_client/README.md

 - Place your `certificate.pem` file in the root directory of `karaoke_client`.
 - Ensure the certificate file name matches the one specified in your `.env` file.

-The error you're encountering is due to a syntax issue in the Docker run command.
-It's attempting to find an image named 'proto', which doesn't exist.
-To resolve this, we should revert to the previous method you mentioned, which correctly uses the `grpc-builder` image to generate the protocol files.
-Here's the updated instruction for that part:

 #### 3. Building Protocol Files: